NodeSchoolSF/interview-prep/the_interview_process.md

 This is usually a 1 hour phone call where an engineer or engineering manager asks you technical questions to evaluate whether to continue with the process.

 You may be asked to explain technical concepts like "what is the event loop in javascript?".
+See the "Know your language in and out" section in [interview_prep.md](interview_prep.md) for some more examples.

 Many companies will now do a remote coding challenge where they give you a question, and you code it up in a collaborative editor like [CoderPad](https://coderpad.io/) (which can run your code) or [CodePen](https://codepen.io) (for front-end stuff).
 You'll ideally be able to explain your thought process as you're coding.

 Here are a few recordings of realistic technical phone screens which shows how the process works and how candidates think out loud:

-* [Missing item list difference with an Airbnb engineer](https://www.youtube.com/watch?v=cdCeU8DJvPM) - very good candidate who communicates clearly
+* [Missing item list difference with an Airbnb engineer](https://www.youtube.com/watch?v=cdCeU8DJvPM) - very good candidate who communicates clearly.
-* [Coin change problem with a Google engineer](https://www.youtube.com/watch?v=HWW-jA6YjHk) - first 9 minutes are useful for seeing how candidate solves the naive version of the problem cleanly, and talks about big-O time complexity
+* [Coin change problem with a Google engineer](https://www.youtube.com/watch?v=HWW-jA6YjHk) - first 9 minutes are useful for seeing how candidate solves the naive version of the problem cleanly, and talks about big-O time complexity.

-Possible examples of questions you might see:

-- `TODO`

 ## 3. The take-home challenge (possibly)

 Some companies will issue a take-home challenge, which usually ranges from 1 to 4 hours, to be completed on your own time.

-A few recommendations:
+There isn't necessarily much you need to do to prepare for this, but a few recommendations:

 - Solve the base requirements of the challenge as quickly as possible without being bogged down by minor details.
 After that, you can feel comfortable to refactor your code.
 - If you have time, write good tests.
 This is one way for you to stand out against other applicants, because tests aren't always prioritized highly by candidates.